TieuVanHien/file-organizer/README.md

 # File Organizer App

-The File Organizer App is a command-line tool that helps you organize and manage your files efficiently.
-It automatically sorts files based on their file types and moves them to designated folders.
+The File Organizer App is an automation app that helps user organize all their downloaded files into desired folders.
 ## Features

 - **File Organization**: The app scans a specified directory and categorizes files into predefined categories based on their file extensions.
 It then moves the files to their respective folders for better organization.